Scheduling YARN ApplicationMasters¶

-To enable space reservation for AMs on On-Demand nodes, pass
+To enable space reservation for AMs on On-Demand nodes, add

-Override Hadoop Configuration Variables under Hadoop Cluster Settings in the
+Override Hadoop Configuration Variables under Hadoop Cluster Settings under the

 The following configuration properties determine the default size of an AM:

-yarn.app.am.default-size.mb: It is equal to maximum of (
+yarn.app.am.default-size.mb: This is equal to maximum of (

 yarn.app.am.default-size.mb) set at the cluster level.

-You can use the above two parameters to adjust the default AM size and space for 4 AMs are reserved accordingly.
+You can use the above two parameters to adjust the default AM size, and space for four AMs is reserved accordingly.

 You can also override the amount of memory and vcores to be reserved for the AMs in absolute terms by using these configuration properties:

-yarn.scheduler.am-reservation.capacity.mb: It denotes the amount of memory in MB to reserve.
-Its default value is 4 * (default AM size).
+yarn.scheduler.am-reservation.capacity.mb: Defines the amount of memory to reserve (in MB).
+Thw default is 4 * (default AM size).

-yarn.scheduler.am-reservation.capacity.vcores: It denotes the number of vCPUs to reserve.
-Its default value is 4.
+yarn.scheduler.am-reservation.capacity.vcores: Defines the number of vCPUs to reserve.
+The default is 4.

-the cluster to bring up an On-Demand node explicitly by passing
+the cluster to bring up more nodes by means of Hadoop override parameter

-as a Hadoop override.
-Note that the spot percentage configuration of the cluster can go below the desired number in such
+Note that the Spot percentage of the cluster can go below the configured value in such cases.